Clarification of Biblical Teachings

 Additional Reading

-What is baptism of the Holy Spirit?
+What is the baptism of the Holy Spirit?

-Holy Spirit Baptism and water baptism come at the same time because for that person their first true faith decision came when they were getting water baptized.
-Sometimes the bible indicates that Holy Spirit baptism happening prior to water baptism.
-This is simply because the Holy Spirit enters a man or woman at the time of their genuine faith decision/conversion.
-However, as this report will indicate, the bible is still clear that water baptism prescribed and important, even if someone already has already believed and has received the Holy Spirit.
+Baptism of the Holy Spirit happens when a person genuinely believes in Jesus as Lord and Savior and then receives the Holy Spirit.
+It is shown that Holy Spirit Baptism (spiritual baptism) comes upon people who believe regardless of water baptism.
+Sometimes, Holy Spirit baptism and water baptism come simultaneously because, for that person, their first true faith decision came when they were getting water baptized.
+Sometimes, the bible indicates that Holy Spirit baptism happens before water baptism.
+This is simply because the Holy Spirit enters a man or woman during their genuine faith decision/conversion.
+However, as this report will indicate, the Bible is still clear that water baptism is prescribed, even if someone already has believed and received the Holy Spirit.

-Holy Spirit.
-In this passage there is no mention of speaking of tongues, but they did receive the Holy Spirit through the laying on of hands.
+In another example, in Acts 8, there was a man named Simon and others who were said to have believed and were water baptized.
+Yet, when other disciples showed up, they found these men without the Holy Spirit.
+They then laid hands on these believers and received the Holy Spirit.
+This passage does not mention speaking of tongues, but they did receive the Holy Spirit by laying on hands.
 When reading scripture, it does need to be looked at as a whole.
-If everyone was to speak in tongues through the Baptism of the Spirit and laying on of hands then these people too would have received this gift.
-Those reading this report, especially those fond of speaking in tongues might find it interesting to know that I was prayed over and had hands laid upon me by several people who claim to speak in tongues.
+If everyone were to speak in tongues through the Baptism of the Spirit and laying on of hands, then these people would have received this gift.
+Those reading this report, especially those fond of speaking in tongues, might find it interesting that I was prayed over and had hands laid upon me by several people who claim to speak in tongues.
 Many years later, I do not have the gift of speaking in tongues.
 If you read 1 Cor.
-12 you will see that Paul clearly indicates that we all have different gifts from God and what gift you receive is up to his will.
+12, you will see that Paul indicates that we all have different gifts from God, and what gift you receive is up to his will.

-1Co 12:28-31 NASB95 - And God has appointed in the church, first apostles, second prophets, third teachers, then miracles, then gifts of healings, helps, administrations, [various] kinds of tongues.
-All are not apostles, are they?
+1Co 12:28-31 NASB95 - 28 And God has appointed in the church, first apostles, second prophets, third teachers, then miracles, then gifts of healings, helps, administrations, [various] kinds of tongues.
+29 All are not apostles, are they?
 All are not prophets, are they?
 All are not teachers, are they?
 All are not [workers of] miracles, are they?
-All do not have gifts of healings, do they?
+30 All do not have gifts of healings, do they?
 All do not speak with tongues, do they?
 All do not interpret, do they?

 1Co 14:1a NASB95 - Pursue love, yet desire earnestly spiritual [gifts,]…